 3. Use mantras

 Mantra is also a very powerful tool in remaining grateful.
 You can repeat any specific words or phrases with intention.
-Say them when you feel you need.
+Say them when you feel you need them.
 When you are happy or you feel sad.

 4. Make it a wonderful habit